ccoenraets/salesforce1-app-tutorial/manage-expenses-in-s1.md

     ![](images/expense_list.png)

-1. Tap an expense in the list to display the expense details screen
+1. Tap an expense in the list to display the expense details

     ![](images/expense_details.png)